mfarache/jekyll-now/_posts/2018-6-13-Building-microservices-Micronoaut.md

 ```

 Also our Billing service needs to register itself.
 We just need to enable it and define where our registry service is listening.
-Micronaut supports Eureka,Consul and Kubernetes just by adding a new line!
+Micronaut supports Eureka, Consul and Kubernetes just by adding a new line!
 We will use Consul.
 Be sure your application.properties contains the following configuration

 ```yaml